migtools/mig-operator/README.md

 ### OpenShift 3

-Konveyor Operator is installable on OpenShift 3 via OpenShift manifest.
+Crane Operator is installable on OpenShift 3 via OpenShift manifest.

 #### Installing _released versions_
 Obtain the operator.yml and controller-3.yml for the desired version.
 Visit [Quay](https://quay.io/repository/konveyor/mig-operator-container?tab=tags) for a list of valid tags.
 Stable releases are tagged as release-x.y.z.
 Latest is used for development and may be unstable.